 After several years of stalled attempts, the Massachusetts Legislature has passed a comprehensive though largely self-defeating bill regulating the use of non-competition agreements.
 The bill, which was appended to a larger economic development package signed by Governor Baker on August 10, 2018, will become effective to all non-competes executed on or after October 1, 2018, and […]

 Maracallo et als. v.
 Patriots Environmental Corp. et als.
-Worcester Superior Court C.A.
-1585CV00554-B In this case, three closely-held asbestos abatement contractors and their common owners (the defendants) operated an employee retirement fund into which a certain percentage of prevailing wages earned by employees (our clients) was supposed to be deposited.
-These wages were earned […]
+Worcester Superior Court 1585CV00554-B In this case, three closely-held asbestos abatement contractors and their common owners (the defendants) operated an employee retirement fund into which a certain percentage of prevailing wages earned by employees (our clients) was supposed to be deposited.
+These wages were earned by […]

 Remillard v.
 United States Office of Workers’ Compensation Programs U.S. Department of Labor, Office of Workers’ Compensation Programs Our office successfully appealed the denial of our client’s continuation of pay benefits from the United States Postal Service.
 Thereafter, the client was approved by the Department of Labor for a schedule award compensating him for 12% permanent impairment […]